 ROSA® Robotic Knee Replacement System

-ROSA® knee robotic technology is a tool designed to help a specially trained surgeon tailor the placement of the knee implant in patients who need a total knee replacement.
+ROSA® knee robotic technology is a tool designed to help a specially trained surgeon tailor the placement of the knee implant in patients who need a total knee replacement during orthopedic surgery.
 The ROSA® system uses data that is collected before and during surgery to let the surgeon know the details of the patient’s anatomy.

 Individual results may vary.
 There are risks associated with any surgical procedure.
 Talk with your doctor about these risks to find out if robotic surgery is right for you.

-Foot and Ankle Surgery
+Foot and Ankle Orthopedic Surgery

 Our physicians have special training in adult surgery, traumatic and post-traumatic injuries, congenital (inherited) and developmental disease, bunions, hammer toes, ligament fractures and other trauma or deformities of the foot and ankle, including: